ethannicholas/Frost/docs/overview.md

 This is called [string interpolation](stringInterpolation.html), and it has quite a few other tricks up its sleeve.

-Panda's strings are immutable, but there is a mutable variant called `MutableString`.
+Frost's strings are immutable, but there is a mutable variant called `MutableString`.

 Basic Types
 -----------